szilard/benchm-ml/README.md

 The [Python](2b-rf.py) implementation is fast, more memory efficient and uses all the cores.
-Variables needed to be one-hot encoded (which is more involved than for R) and for *n* 10M doing this exhausted all the memory.
+Variables needed to be one-hot encoded (which is more involved than for R) and for *n* = 10M doing this exhausted all the memory.

 The [H2O](2d-rf-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-The accuracy on *n* 1M is somewhat lower than for the Python version.
+The accuracy on *n* = 1M is somewhat lower than for the Python version.

-[Spark](2e-rf-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) [crashes](2e-rf-spark-crash.txt) already at *n* 1M.
+[Spark](2e-rf-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) [crashes](2e-rf-spark-crash.txt) already at *n* = 1M.
+The reason for the low accuracy is that Spark's decision trees are limited to maximal depth of 30 and random forests need deep unpruned trees.